 I’m smiling as I write this.

-I hope (and want) to be back in Spain in September but I have nothing planned…no leave booked, no flights tickets bought, nothing.
+I hope (and want) to be back in Spain in September but I have nothing planned…no leave booked, no flight tickets bought, nothing.
 In previous years, I would have everything arranged and would only be counting down the days on my Camino-themed laptop desktop!
 (Yes, I’m obsessed!)
 It’s actually the least prepared I’ve ever been for a trip.
 But does it bother me?
 Nope!
 I have a feeling it will work out fine.
 I might have to pay a little bit extra for flights but that’s not a problem.

 However, the one thing that I have prepared is my kit.
 Over the last few weeks, I have been putting together my packing list for the next time I put my feet on Spanish soil.
 I haven’t given my kit much thought since I returned last May and now is an ideal time to do that.
-I was given vouchers by family and friends for my favourite store, Great Outdoors and bought 2 items there.
+I was given vouchers by family and friends for my favourite store, Great Outdoors, and bought 2 items there.
 I also bought 2 items on Amazon, which I have used over the years.
 So I may as well get started:

 Helly Hansen Velocity Fleece – I have worn light fleeces since I started out on the Camino.